Learn the terms associated with cardiology.

 Cardiopulmonary Resuscitation (CPR) — Emergency measure used by one or two people to try to revive a person whose heart and breathing have stopped.

-Cardiovascular — Pertaining to the heart and blood and blood vessels.
+Cardiovascular — Pertaining to the heart, blood and blood vessels.

 Cardioversion — Use of low voltage electric shock to stop an abnormally fast heart rhythm through paddles placed on the chest surface.